-Stephen Rose is a Research Scientist at the University of Minnesota's Humphrey School of Public Affairs in the Science, Technology, and Environmental Policy (STEP) area.
+Stephen Rose is a research scientist at the University of Minnesota's Institute on the Environment and is affiliated with the Humphrey School's Science, Technology, and Environmental Policy (STEP) area.
 His research on long-term planning in the electric power system examines how modeling and simulation tools, planning processes, and public policies are co-evolving to incorporate high penetrations of renewable resources.
 He combines quantitative modeling of the electric power system with qualitative investigations of how planners construct and use those models.

-Prior to joining the Humphrey School, Stephen was a postdoctoral fellow in the Tepper School of Business at Carnegie Mellon University.
-He received his Ph.D. in Engineering & Public Policy from Carnegie Mellon 2013, an MS in Mechanical Engineering from the Georgia Institute of Technology and a BS in Mechanical Engineering from U.C.
+Prior to joining the Humphrey School, Rose was a postdoctoral fellow in the Tepper School of Business at Carnegie Mellon University.
+He received his PhD in engineering & public policy from Carnegie Mellon, an MS in mechanical engineering from the Georgia Institute of Technology and a BS in mechanical engineering from U.C.
 Berkeley.
 He also worked as an engineer for General Electric, designing control systems for the GE 1.5/1.6 MW wind turbine.